 Once the Ask Questions sticker is posted, followers can respond.
-Their responses are cataloged on a separate screen where you can click to share each one publicly with your answer.
+Their responses are cataloged on a separate screen.
+Here you can click to share each one publicly with your answer.

-Everyone Has Gone Crazy About Instagram New Update: Why Instagram Questions Sticker Became So Annoying
+Everyone Has Gone Up the Wall About Instagram New Update: Why Instagram Questions Sticker Became So Annoying

 Many users have shared their irritation about the new Instagram feature.
 Don’t believe us?
 See for yourself.

 Since the Instagram Ask Question feature is launched, people have seen their Stories feeds dominated by ask questions.

 But for many users, the Instagram new update has turned out to be trouble.
 It has flooded their Stories feed with so much boring content and pointless answers.
 Many Users have become so frustrated by endless feeds of questions that some report they’ve blocked their friends and family.

 The outrage about the spamminess of it has peaked on social media.
 “The Instagram ask question’ thing might make me delete Instagram,” one user tweeted this.
 “If you’re thinking about using the Instagram ask question feature … don’t do,” suggested some people.